 During the March 2004 legislative session, the General Assembly enacted H.B.
 04-1350, making changes to the Prepaid Tuition Fund.
 Effective July 1, 2004, the State Treasurer is required to invest moneys in the Prepaid Tuition Fund based upon direction from CollegeInvest's Board of Directors.
 Prior to July 1, 2004, the State Treasurer invested moneys in the Prepaid Tuition Fund based on the advice and recommendations of CollegeInvest.
 CollegeInvest is required to evaluate the actuarial soundness of the Fund if, on the last day of the fiscal year, more than ten percent of the Fund is invested in 1) common or preferred stock, 2) corporate bonds, notes or debentures that are convertible into common stock, or preferred stock, or 3) investment trust shares.
 CollegeInvest may contract with a private consultant to provide this evaluation.
-As of June 30, 2012, none of these criteria were met, thus an evaluation was not necessary.
+As of June 30, 2013, CollegeInvest obtained an actuarial evaluation in April 2013, and based on the actuarial evaluation determining the Fund to be financially and actuarially unsound, on July 24, 2013, contract holders were notified that the Fund will be permanently discontinued no later than November 15, 2013.